chasemp/cycoding/current_status.md

 ## Overview

-This document summarizes the current state of our SCA (Software Composition Analysis) vulnerability fetching capabilities across both Cycode and Ox Security platforms.
+This document summarizes the current state of our SCA (Software Composition Analysis) vulnerability fetching capabilities using the Cycode platform.

 ## ✅ Working Cycode API Integration